thomashuysmans/AngularPipesLocalizationDemo/README.md

 # AngularPipesLocalization

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.
+This project is demo code I used for my blog post ["Angular Pipes and localization"](https://www.thomashuysmans.com/angular-pipes-and-localization/).
+I used [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3 to generate this project.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.